Li Tingting

-Li Tingting (李婷婷 (Lǐ Tíngtíng); born 1989), known professionally as Li Maizi (李麦子), is a Chinese campaigner and activist for gender equality, sexual harassment awareness, and sexuality.
-She was detained by police on the eve of International Women's Day in 2015, along with four other activists, for planning to protest sexual harassment on public transport.
-These four other activists are part of the Feminist Five which, along with Li, includes Wu Rongrong, Wang Man, Wei Tingting and Zheng Churan.
-They each are activists for different rights.
-Some of them fight for LGBTQ+ rights, gender equality, sexual harassment awareness, and feminism and women's rights.
+Li Tingting (李婷婷 (Lǐ Tíngtíng); born 1989), known professionally as Li Maizi (李麦子), is a Chinese activist and campaigner for gender equality, sexual harassment awareness, and sexuality.
+She was detained by police on the eve of International Women's Day in 2015, along with four other activists from the "Feminist Five", for planning to protest sexual harassment on public transport.

-Early life
+Early life and education

-Li's parents believed in freedom of choice in matters of love and marriage, but decided to get married when her mother became pregnant with her.
-Her family lived in the rural outskirts of Beijing, where her father worked delivering fertilizer.
+Li's parents were forced to marry as a young couple after becoming pregnant with her.
+In 1989, Li was born in Yanqing district, the rural outskirts of Beijing.
+Li's father worked delivering fertilizer.
 After her father was dismissed from his work, Li's mother took a factory job in Beijing, but continued to be responsible for all domestic matters.
-According to Li, her father was "rather chauvinistic", which means that he was an aggressive patriarch, and the undisputed head of the household and any affront to him resulted in physical violence towards both her mother and herself.
+According to Li, her father was "rather chauvinistic".
+She and her mother suffered beatings from her father when she was growing up.